Skip to main content

 Technical Analysis

 CVE-2025-8440 is a stored Cross-Site Scripting (XSS) vulnerability identified in the Team Members plugin for WordPress, developed by spwebguy.
 This vulnerability affects all versions up to and including 5.3.5.
 The root cause is improper neutralization of input during web page generation (CWE-79), specifically due to insufficient input sanitization and output escaping of the first and last name fields.
-Authenticated attackers with Contributor-level access or higher can exploit this flaw by injecting arbitrary malicious scripts into these fields.
-These scripts are then stored persistently and executed whenever any user accesses the affected pages, potentially leading to session hijacking, privilege escalation, or redirection to malicious sites.
-The vulnerability has a CVSS v3.1 base score of 6.4, indicating a medium severity level.
-The attack vector is network-based (remote), requires low attack complexity, and privileges at the Contributor level, but no user interaction is needed for exploitation.
-The scope is changed, meaning the vulnerability can affect resources beyond the initially compromised component, and the impact affects confidentiality and integrity but not availability.
-No known exploits in the wild have been reported yet, and no official patches have been linked at the time of publication.
-This vulnerability is significant because WordPress is widely used across many organizations, and plugins like Team Members are common for managing team information on websites, making it a potential vector for persistent XSS attacks within trusted environments.
+An authenticated attacker with Contributor-level privileges or higher can exploit this vulnerability by injecting malicious scripts into these fields.
+Once injected, the malicious scripts are stored and executed whenever any user accesses the affected page, leading to potential session hijacking, credential theft, or unauthorized actions performed in the context of the victim's browser.
+The CVSS v3.1 base score is 6.4 (medium severity), with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), requiring privileges (PR:L), no user interaction (UI:N), scope changed (S:C), and low impact on confidentiality and integrity, with no impact on availability.
+No known exploits are currently reported in the wild.
+The vulnerability is significant because WordPress is widely used, and plugins like Team Members are common for managing team profiles, making this a plausible attack vector for targeted or opportunistic attackers.

 Potential Impact